hackhubafrica/Linux/block_microphone.md

 Add a line to blacklist the microphone driver (replace snd_driver_name with the actual driver name, e.g., snd_hda_intel):

-bash

     blacklist snd_driver_name

 Update the Initramfs:

 Run the following command to update the initramfs:

-    bash

     sudo update-initramfs -u

 Reboot the System:

 Restart your computer for the changes to take effect:

-    bash

     sudo reboot

 Method 3: Use ALSA to Disable the Microphone

 Open Terminal: Launch a terminal window.
 Edit the ALSA Configuration:
 Open the ALSA configuration file for editing:

-        bash

     sudo nano /etc/asound.conf

 Add the following lines to disable the microphone:

-plaintext

     pcm.!default {
         type hw